rzhigalov/miro-emails-input/README.md

       });
       ```

+7. When I change _font-size_ everything changes its size.
+Is it broken?
+   No, it's intended to behave this way.
+If you want EmailsInput not to change make sure you don't change font-size on root emails input.
+It looks best at 14px, but scales gracefully.

+8. Do I have to use `defer` attribute for script?
+   No, but it is better for your page's load.

+9. Can I use it with TypeScript?
+   Well, why not?
+This component lacks `d.ts` files, but annotated with JSDoc, so we can generate missing files in a minute!

-6. Can I use npm to install this package?
+10. Can I use npm to install this package?
    No, sorry.
 This component was created for demo purposes.

-7. Can I use it with TypeScript?
-   Well, why not?
-This component lacks `d.ts` files, but annotated with JSDoc, so we can generate missing files in a minute!

-8. Do I have to use `defer` attribute for script?
-   No, but it is better for your page's load.
+11. What is the purpose of this component, if this is not production ready?
+    This is a Frontend test assesment for one of my pre-interviews.